kushaldutta/secure-chat/README.md

 ### Current Limitations
 - No persistent key storage
-- No certificate-based authentication
 - No message persistence
 - No file transfer support
+- Self-signed certificates (not CA-signed)

 ### Planned Enhancements
+- [x] Certificate-based authentication ✅
-- [ ] Certificate-based authentication
+- [ ] CA-signed certificates for production use
 - [ ] Persistent key storage with secure enclaves
 - [ ] Message history and persistence
 - [ ] File transfer with chunked encryption